-We will take into account the description of the solution, how it is solved (product or service concept), its uniqueness and the customer benefits.
+We will take into account the description of the solution, how it solves the problem (product or service concept), its uniqueness and the customer benefits.
 Try to quantify the value proposition as much as possible to show clearly the benefits of your solution (e.g. reduction of costs of 20%)